mishelashala/intro-to-ddd/003-strategic-design.md

 This customer-supplier relationship forces the upstream team to take into consideration the needs of the downstream team during the planning process.

+### Comformist Team

+When to teams decide to forge a client-supplier relationships but the upstream teams doesn't hold its commitment to take the downstream team's needs into account the relationship will end up deforming into a conformist relationships.

+In this case upstream team will always cause delays on the work of downstream teams.
+Not only by not delivering what downstream teams need in time, but also in form.
+The upstream team can end up producing interfaces that don't match the needs of the downstream team, forcing the downstream team to rework.

+When the relationships had deformed into a comformist one, the downstream team end up accepting its "fate".
+The only thing left for them is just to accept things as they are, and work with what they have[^sad].

 ### Microservices

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)